-- In the Buffy the Vampire Slayer episode "Hush", we see Tara knocking on one of the dorm room's doors, and Willow waking up from the noise.
+- In "Hush", we see Tara knocking on one of the dorm room's doors, and Willow waking up from the noise.
 The door is opened by one of The Gentlemen holding a bloody heart.
 This was actually hinted, since Tara had previously found Willow's room number (which isn't the number on the door).

-- The fifth season finale to CSI: Crime Scene Investigation uses this trope to deal a Your Princess Is in Another Castle moment to a rescue operation.
+- The fifth season finale to CSI uses this trope to deal a Your Princess Is in Another Castle moment to a rescue operation.

 - CSI: New York used this one when the investigators appeared to have found the apartment where a hitman was hiding with his hostage.
 They broke down the door of a Red Herring, and the hitman opened his on his building's superintendent.

 - In the How I Met Your Mother episode "Three Days of Snow," Marshall debates whether or not to pick up Lily at the airport.
 The end shows Marshall and Lily searching for each other in the airport, only The series' trademark Anachronic Order made it look like their storylines were occurring concurrently but they weren't there the same day: Lily's flight was delayed by two days.
 They even have a scene of them sitting next to each other, which turned out to be a split-screen.

 - Jonathan Creek has a clever variant, where it looks like two people are on opposite sides of a locked door and one even rattles the handle as the other watches, but it later turns out that this was an extremely elaborate trick and they were in two separate locations.